 c.
 Paul called Timothy’s scripture “holy scripture” and verse 16 is speaking of them!
 Notice that they are now profitable for doctrine, for reproof, for correction, for instruction in righteousness!
 The inspired, holy scriptures are something that must be available to us today!
 I do not preach out of manuscripts, I preach out of a bible.
 I do not learn my doctrine from manuscripts or Greek-Hebrew scholars; I learn it from my bible.
 I thank God that He gave us His eternal word and I hold in my hand.

 Conclusion: Most doctrinal statements find inerrancy and infallibility, and inspiration in the original manuscripts only.
 That is not what God said in these verses!
-2 Timothy 3:16 says it is inspired.
-We have the inerrant, infallible, preserved, and inspired word of God today it is still the Authorized King James Bible!
+2 Timothy 3:16 says that what Timothy had was inspired, holy scriptures.
+We have the inerrant, infallible, preserved, and inspired word of God today and it is the Authorized King James Bible!
 The King James Bible is not just the best translation off of the best manuscripts, it is God’s Word!